Green Mold: What is it and How to Remove It

 When to Call a Professional

 As mentioned, the above three processes will eradicate light mold.
 In fact, property owners are encouraged to make efforts to dislodge green mold growth from small areas, such as spaces less than ten square feet.
-When green mold has overcome a large expanse of ten square feet or more, a professional mold remediation service is necessary to address the problem.
+When green mold has overcome a large expanse of ten square feet or more, a professional mold removal and remediation service is necessary to address the problem.

 Call ServiceMaster for Mold Remediation

 When a green mold issue has overwhelmed your property, take swift action and contact your local, most reliable mold remediation service, ServiceMaster.
-Their professional mold remediation team is equipped to handle any level of mold growth, whether the spores have taken hold in a small area under the sink or have expanded into monstrous splotches along the basement walls.
+Their professional team is equipped to handle any level of mold growth, whether the spores have taken hold in a small area under the sink or have expanded into monstrous splotches along the basement walls.

 ServiceMaster’s technicians are highly trained to detect where the mold originated and stop the moisture that caused the cultivation of mold spores.
 The team first develops a mold remediation plan that adheres to established procedures.
 Then advanced technology is used to remove all mold spores and prevent future outbreaks.